aws-samples/eks-workshop-v2/website/docs/introduction/fix-cloud9.md

 ---
-title: Accessing the IDE
+title: Cloud9 IDE Access
-sidebar_position: 25
+sidebar_position: 10
 ---

 If after running the Terraform script you do not see the Cloud9 instance named **eks-workshop** do the following: